w3c/longtasks/README.md

 Therefore, `name` and `attribution` fields on PerformanceLongTaskTiming together paint the picture for where the blame rests for a long task.

 The security model of the web means that sometimes a long task will happen in an iframe that is unreachable from the observing frame.
 For instance, a long task might happen in a deeply nested iframe that is different from my origin.
 Or similarly, I might be an iframe doubly embedded in a document, and a long task will happen in the top-level browsing context.
-In the web security model, I can know from which direction the issue came, one of my ancestors or descendants, but to preserve the frame origin model, we must be careful about pointing to the specific iframe.
+In the web security model, I can know from which direction the issue came, one of my ancestors or descendants, but to preserve the frame origin model, we must be careful about pointing to the specific container or frame.

 Currently the TaskAttributionTiming entry in `attribution` is populated with "script" work (in the future layout, style etc will be added).
-The frame implicated in `attribution` should match up with the `name` as follows:
+The container or frame implicated in `attribution` should match up with the `name` as follows:

 | value of `name`         | frame implicated in `attribution`|
 | ----------------------- |:-------------------------:|